bids-apps/freesurfer/README.md

 		                        parameter is not provided all subjects should be analyzed.
 Multiple participants can be specified with a space separated list.
+		  --n_cpus N_CPUS       Number of CPUs/cores available to use.
 		  --template_name TEMPLATE_NAME
 		                        Name for the custom group level template generated for this dataset